stanton26/AppDefense/labs-partner/site-recovery-lab.md

 ![Screenshot](https://github-partner-lab-screenshots.s3-us-west-2.amazonaws.com/site+recovery+screenshots/8.jpg)

-**Note**  Althoug in  this exercise we have written our rules as "any" as the source and the  destination we should not configure in suchh  manner for production environments but rather you should define your source as an IP_SET containing your protected infrastructure management subnets.
+**Note**  Opening up your firewall to any source and destination  is not a recommended practice  for production environments.
+It is recommended you allow traffic only to your on premises environments or to another cloud SDDC for Site Recovery  Configuration.

 ### VMware Site Recovery - Site Pairing